Suvrat31/Python-Hackerrank/README.md

 # PythonHackerrank
 A list of solutions for the hackerrank questions under Python Practice
+### 1. If-Else
+### 2. Arithmetic-Operators